bitpay/bitcore-website/src/guides/satoshi-fire-alarm/satoshi-fire-alarm.md

 ## Wait for Satoshi to Spend

 Just kidding, this example can be used to inform you about ANY bitcoin address.
-Try it by inserting your own address and transfer bitcoin to or from this address.
+Try it by inserting your own address and transferring bitcoin in or out.